Bean family (Fabaceae)

-Range & Habitat: This species has an odd bifurcated distribution, occurring in NE and southern Illinois, but hardly anywhere else in the state.
+Range & Habitat: This species has an odd bifurcated distribution, occurring in NE and southern Illinois, but hardly anywhere else in the state (see Distribution Map).
 It is an occasional plant in these areas, where it is native.
 Habitats include upland oak woodland that are rocky or sandy, oak savannas that are rocky or sandy, and sandstone glades.
 In NE Illinois, this species occurs in sandy areas that are dominated by Black Oaks, while in southern Illinois it occurs in areas that are hilly and rocky.
 Occasional wildfires are probably beneficial to this species as this opens up the forest canopy.

 Faunal Associations: The flowers attract bees primarily, including bumblebees, Leaf-Cutting bees, and Halictid bees.
 The short-tongued bee Calliopsis andreniformis often visits the flowers of Lespedeza spp.
 Butterflies may visit the flowers for nectar, but they are non-pollinating.
 The foliage is eaten by the caterpillars of various skippers and moths.
 This includes such skipper species as Thorybes pylades (Northern Cloudywing), Thorybes bathyllus (Southern Cloudywing), and Epargyreus clarus (Silver-Spotted Skipper), and such moth species as Utetheisa bella (Bella Moth), Ptichodis herbarum (Common Ptichodis), and Dasylopha anguina (Black-Spotted Prominent).
 The seeds are eaten by the Bobwhite Quail and Wild Turkey, while the foliage is eaten by the Cottontail Rabbit and White-Tailed Deer.
 The foliage is non-toxic and highly palatable to mammalian herbivores.